MotoRace USA

 MotoRace USA (also known as Traverse USA, in Japan as and in Spain as Mototour) is a 1983 racing video game developed and published by Irem for Japanese arcades; it was released in North America by Williams Electronics and in Europe by Comercial Electronica.
-Cabinet art was done by Larry Day and Bruce Schafernak of Advertising Posters in Chicago.
 The player controls a racer who must travel on a motorcycle from Los Angeles to New York City.
-The game was ported to the SG-1000 home console by Sega in March 1984, and the Family Computer in 1985.
-An updated version of the game was announced for the Intellivision Amico, but never released.